cartoonmangodev/react-form-validation/Readme.md

 ### # Form Configuration

     Note:
-    - Need to configure form Provider before start using form hook
+    - Its required to configure form Provider before start using useForm hook
     - Global config (one time configuration)

 ```js